nkcyber/cybersword/services/judge0-ide/README.md

 - show challenge prompts, input, and expected output from the [`judge0-wrapper`](../judge0-wrapper/)
 - show the flag when returned from [`judge0-wrapper`](../judge0-wrapper/)

 When starting this server for development, do so in this directory.
+If you are running CyberSword with `docker compose`, then all changes to ide files will be reloaded in real time.
+Make sure your browser has caching disabled if you want to reload these easily.

 The editor must be mounted at `/ide/index.html`